 Conflicts of Interest/"Ex-parte" Contacts

-- Ex Parte Communications and Land Use Boards, October 2007, LGC Legal Q&A
+- Ex Parte Communications and Land Use Boards, New Hampshire Town and City, October 2007

 - Disqualification and "Ex-parte" Contacts , Benjamin Frost, Esq., and Clayton Mitchell, Esq., Law Lecture #3: Getting the Facts Straight, NHMA Law Lecture Series, Fall 1999

 - 2005 Municipal Law Lecture #2: Ethics for Land Use Board Members

 Cordell A. Johnston, Esq., Government Affairs Attorney, New Hampshire Local Government Center Jae Whitelaw, Esq., Mitchell & Bates, PA